teora13/LHL_CyberSecurity_Project/README.md

 # LHL_CyberSecurity_Project
-Investigation of a cyber security data breach and post-incident analysis.
+:open_file_folder: Investigation of a cyber security data breach and post-incident analysis.

 Final project (pdf file) for a diploma in Cybersecurity from Lighthouse Labs.